nrakochy/nrakochy.github.io/ember/_posts/2015-04-27-Ember-Routes-Are-Not-Rails-Routes.md

 Ember is built around a core commitment to the URL.

 Second, it is important to distinguish between the `Router` and the `route`.
-The [`Router` is](http://guides.emberjs.com/v1.11.0/routing/defining-your-routes/):
+The [Router is](http://guides.emberjs.com/v1.11.0/routing/defining-your-routes/):

     responsible for displaying templates, loading data, and otherwise setting up application state.
     It does so by matching the current URL to the routes that you've defined.

 So the Router is the basic building block to the app.
 This is important.
 When you enter

-    ember g resource test
+    ember g resource user

 You get a User `model`, `route`, `template`, and a  unit test file (perhaps broadly similar to Rails scaffold), and this: